Neo-Desktop/connxus-coding-challenge/README.md

 Simply run `start.sh` in your docker command-line environment.

 A webserver will spawn at `:8080` of your local machine or at the IP address docker-machine provisioned

+## Postman

+A Postman Collection and Environment file are found in the [postman](./postman) directory.

+The environment file has a key named `BaseURL` which points to the standard Docker-machine IP: `192.168.99.100`